 A favorite way to eat chestnuts is simply as you peel them!
 It's a fun group activity to sit and peel chestnuts after dinner, treating them as a casual dessert.

-Chestnuts are also delicious chopped up and added to stuffing or dressing, made into candy or otherwise used in desserts, or whirled into a rich soup.
+Chestnuts are also delicious chopped up and added to stuffing or dressing, made into candy or otherwise used in desserts such as French dessert Mont Blanc, or whirled into a rich soup.